-Inhaled Not normally a hazard due to non-volatile nature of product Ingestion The liquid is discomforting Ingestion may result in nausea, abdominal irritation, pain and vomiting Skin Contact Not considered to cause discomfort through normal use.
-Discontinue use if irritation occurs Еуе Evidence exists, or practical experience predicts, that the material may cause eye irritation in a substantial number of individuals and/or may produce significant ocular lesions which are present twenty-four hours or more after instillation into the eye(s) of experimental animals.
+Inhaled Not normally a hazard due to non-volatile nature of product Ingestion The liquid is discomforting Ingestion may result in nausea, abdominal irritation, pain and vomiting Skin Contact Evidence exists, or practical experience predicts, that the material either produces inflammation of the skin in a substantial number of individuals following direct contact, and/or produces significant inflammation when applied to the healthy intact skin of animals, for up to four hours, such inflammation being present twenty-four hours or more after the end of the exposure period.
+Skin irritation may also be present after prolonged or repeated exposure; this may result in a form of contact dermatitis (nonallergic).
+The dermatitis is often characterised by skin redness (erythema) and swelling (oedema) which may progress to blistering (vesiculation), scaling and thickening of the epidermis.
+At the microscopic level there may be intercellular oedema of the spongy layer of the skin (spongiosis) and intracellular oedema of the epidermis. Еуе Evidence exists, or practical experience predicts, that the material may cause eye irritation in a substantial number of individuals and/or may produce significant ocular lesions which are present twenty-four hours or more after instillation into the eye(s) of experimental animals.
 Repeated or prolonged eye contact may cause inflammation characterised by temporary redness (similar to windburn) of the conjunctiva (conjunctivitis); temporary impairment of vision and/or other transient eye damage/ulceration may occur.
-Chronic No adverse effects anticipated from normal use.
-VivoCoro Bouitalining Body TOXICITY IRRITATION XtraCare Revitalizing Body Wash For Men Oral (None) LD50: 81103 mg/kg [2] Not Available diethylene glycol lauryl sulfonate, sodium salt TOXICITY IRRITATION Oral (rat) LD50: >5000 mg/kg [2] Not Available TOXICITY IRRITATION dermal (rat) LD50: >2000 mg/kg [1] Eye: adverse effect observed (irritating) [1] cocamidopropylbetaine Oral (rat) LD50: 2700 mg/kg [2] Eye: primary irritant Skin: adverse effect observed (irritating) [1] Skin: primary irritant Legend: Nalue obtained from Europe ECHA Registered Substate specified data extracted from RTECS - Register of Toxic nnces - Acute toxicity 2.
+Chronic Practical experience shows that skin contact with the material is capable either of inducing a sensitisation reaction in a substantial number of individuals, and/or of producing a positive response in experimental animals.
+1 Aromatherapy Awake Body TOXICITY IRRITATION Wash & Foaming Bath Not Available Not Available diethylene glycol lauryl TOXICITY IRRITATION sulfonate, sodium salt Oral (rat) LD50: >5000 mg/kg ^[2] Not Available TOXICITY IRRITATION dermal (rat) LD50: >2000 mg/kg ^[1] Eye: adverse effect observed (irritating) ^[1] cocamidopropylbetaine Oral (rat) LD50: 2700 mg/kg ^[2] Eye: primary irritant Skin: adverse effect observed (irritating) ^[1] Skin: primary irritant Legend: Value obtained from Europe ECHA Registered Substances - specified data extracted from RTECS - Register of Toxic Effect Acute toxicity 2.
 Value obtained from manufacturer's SDS.
-Unless otherwis
+Unless otherwise of chemical Substances